Best Time Ever with Neil Patrick Harris: Get Lucky

 Get Lucky is a trivia gameshow in which one audience member is asked a series of 50-50 trivia questions from the current week's events.
 With every correct answer in 60 seconds, the player chooses a number which corresponds with a variety of prizes.
 Prizes range from novelty items such as candy all the way to a car or Jeep.
 At the end, the player is given a choice to keep the prizes already won or answer a final "Make or Break" question for a chance to win all 16 prizes or walk away with nothing.

 Undercover

-Undercover is a pre-taped prank segment in which Neil pranks a celebrity.
-In some instances, the celebrities are interviewed by Neil live.
+Undercover is a pre-taped prank segment in which Harris pranked a celebrity.
+In some instances, the celebrities were interviewed by Harris live.

 Sing Along Live

 Sing Along Live is a live karaoke segment where a popular singer or group sing a karaoke-style version of one of their most well-known songs.
-Three viewers are Skyped in via a hidden camera as the guest singer performs.
+Three viewers participate via a hidden camera as the guest singer performs.
 At certain points, the song stops and one of the viewers must fill in a missing lyric, similar to that of Don't Forget the Lyrics! and The Singing Bee.
 If they sing the right lyric, they receive $1,000.